 There are four active firms in the market for pension fund administrators: three private firms and one public option.
 The SOE operates under the same rules as private firms, but its shareholders are other state-owned public institutions.
-It has been active since the inception of the system in 1996, with ownership divided among Brou (a state-owned commercial bank, 51%), BPS (the Social Security Administration, 37%), and BSE (a state-owned insurance company, 12%)13.
+It has been active since the inception of the system in 1996, with ownership divided among Brou (a state-owned commercial bank, 51%), BPS (the Social Security Administration, 37%), and BSE (a state-owned insurance company, 12%)14.
 The private segment of the market originally included five firms, but reached its current structure after four firms merged into two in 2001.

 Firms charge management fees for their services.
-Until 2008, they were allowed to charge both a fixed fee (a flat monetary amount) and a variable fee (a percentage of the gross contribution).
-Since then, only a single variable fee is permitted.
-PFAs are not allowed to price discriminate, so all enrollees are charged the same fee.
-In 2018, Parliament introduced a cap on fees, setting it at 1.5 times the lowest fee in the market14.
-This cap was fully implemented in 2020, following a two-year transition period.
+Until 2008, they were allowed to charge both a fixed fee (a flat monetary amount) and a variable fee (a percentage of the gross

+12See the right bar of Figure A.1.